Golden Visa Vs Immigrant Entrepreneur: Understanding how this difference affects your residency

 • The incorporation of a Portuguese company with a share capital of €1 million (later €1.5 million).

 But let’s be honest.
 The apple of the Golden Visa programme’s eye was always real estate.
-A one-bedroom apartment, a four-bedroom house, a colossal mansion… You name it!
-Even purchasing a garage could lead you down the yellow brick road to the Portuguese passport.
+An upscale property with a private pool, a four-bedroom house, a colossal mansion… You name it!
+In fact, back in the day, you could combine multiple properties to meet the minimum investment amount.
+Think two garages and two flats.

 However, with the entry into force of Law no. 56/2023, widely known as the More Housing Programme, on 7 October 2023, the apple fell from its ageing tree.
 In a political effort to address the housing crisis, Portugal eliminated real estate investments (residential or commercial), property rehabilitation, capital transfers and company incorporation as valid Golden Visa routes.